How to Draw with Water-Soluble Graphite

 Water-soluble graphite is exactly what it sounds like.
 It's simply graphite that is soluble in water.
 Sure, regular graphite can be spread with water a small bit, but this medium is different.
 When water-soluble graphite is mixed with water, it becomes almost like ink wash.
 It can be spread over a surface, much like watercolor paint.
 It can be thinned with water like watercolor paint and it mixes well with other media, like conte and colored pencils.

 Water-soluble graphite is available in grades just like regular graphite.
 In the video tutorial below, I use 2B, 6B, and 9B grades in a crayon form.
+Graphite becomes progressively softer and darker as the number in front of the "B" gets higher.
+In other words, 9B is darker and softer than 6B, and 6B is darker and softer than 2B.
 It also comes in pencil form for accurate details.

 Water-soluble graphite is great for sketching in a sketchbook.
 It's easy to create a range of value in a drawing created on-site with just a bit of water and a brush.
 It also gives loose sketches a painterly feel without using actual paint.

 When considering a surface, pick drawing papers that can absorb the water.
 Watercolor paper is an obvious choice, however cold press illustration board or heavy drawing paper will produce nice results as well.

 A Word of Caution

 Erasing with water-soluble graphite can be difficult.
 You cannot erase the material after you've added water to it with a traditional eraser.
 (Like ink wash) Instead, erasing needs to be done in same manner as lifting watercolor.
 This is accomplished by adding water to a paper towel or a Q-tip and diluting the area that you want thinned.
 Total removal of the graphite should not be expected.